aimclub/FEDOT/docs/source/fedot/features/cli_call.rst

 ``python fedot_cli.py --help``

-Result of execution is presented below:
+The result of execution is presented below:

 .. code-block:: console